preactjs/preact/CONTRIBUTING.md

 > **ATTENTION:** Make sure that you've cleared the project correctly
 > when switching from a 10.x branch.

-0. Run `rm -rf dist node_modules && npm i` to make sure to have the correct dependencies.
+0. Run `rm -rf dist node_modules demo/node_modules && pnpm install` to make sure to have the correct dependencies.
 1. [Write the release notes](#writing-release-notes) and keep them as a draft in GitHub
    1. I'd recommend writing them in an offline editor because each edit to a draft will change the URL in GitHub.
 2. Make a PR where **only** the version number is incremented in `package.json` (note: We follow `SemVer` conventions)
 3. Wait until the PR is approved and merged.
 4. Switch back to the `main` branch and pull the merged PR
-5. Run `npm run build && npm publish`
+5. Run `pnpm run build && npm publish`
    1. Make sure you have 2FA enabled in npm, otherwise the above command will fail.
    2. If you're doing a pre-release add `--tag next` to the `npm publish` command to publish it under a different tag (default is `latest`)
 6. Publish the release notes and create the correct git tag.